-(Typical View - Your coach may differ in appearance)
+-If Equipped(Typical View - Your motorhome may differ in appearance)

 Buffet Chairs

 The Buffet Chairs are free-standing to allow greater freedom of movement.
 Before driving, always return Buffet Chairs to their storage location.

 This chair not intended for occupancy when vehicle is in motion and must be returned to the stowed position.